omnetpp/docs.omnetpp.org/tictoc/index.md

 ### 2.5 Visualizing on a Sequence Chart

-The OMNeT++ simulation kernel can record the message exchanges during the simulation into an <i>event log file</i>.
-To enable recording the event log, check the <i>Record eventlog</i> checkbox in the launch configuration dialog.
+The OMNeT++ simulation kernel can record the message exchanges during the simulation into an *event log file*.
+To enable recording the event log, check the *Record eventlog* checkbox in the launch configuration dialog.
-Alternatively, you can specify <i>record-eventlog = true</i> in omnetpp.ini,
-or even, use the *Record* button in the Qtenv graphical runtime environment after launching,
+Alternatively, you can specify *record-eventlog = true* in omnetpp.ini, or even, use the *Record* button in the Qtenv graphical runtime environment after launching,

-The log file can be analyzed later with the <i>Sequence Chart</i> tool in the IDE.
+The log file can be analyzed later with the *Sequence Chart* tool in the IDE.
 The `results` directory in the project folder contains the `.elog` file.
 Double-clicking on it in the OMNeT++ IDE opens the Sequence Chart tool, and the event log tab at the bottom of the window.